-1.00 - OBJECTIVES OF THE GAME
+1.00- OBJECTIVES OF THE GAME

-1.01 - Pony League baseball is a game that involves two teams and is played in the presence of at least one umpire who administers these rules.
-A team has at least seven players and is represented by a manager (or designated manager) on fields approved by WPYB (WPYB).
+1.01 - A National League baseball game is a game that involves two teams and is played in the presence of at least one umpire who administers these rules.
+A team has at least seven players and is represented by a manager (or designated manager) on fields approved by Wilson Premier Youth Baseball (WPYB).